add2cal/add-to-calendar-button/.github/CONTRIBUTING.md

-# Contributing to the Add-to-Calendar-Button Repository
+# Contributing to the Add to Calendar Button Repository

 You like the project and want to get involved?
 Awesome!
 It is always great to get some help.